example42/example42.github.io/_posts/2017-05-08-a-psick-vagrant-experience.md

 We can **test our current local changes** to Puppet code and data in several different Vagrant environments and VMs.

-There are environments where to test Puppet on different Operating Systems and in different modes.
-With puppet apply or with agents pointing to Puppet Enterprise, OSS Puppet or The Foreman masters.

 Under ```vagrant/environments``` we have various Vagrant environments, fully customisable, where Puppet can be run in agent or apply mode testing directly the effect of our changes on the repo.

+Here we can test different Operating Systems and Puppet setups, with Puppet Enterprise (PE), OSS Puppet or The Foreman masters.

-But first, we need to setup things.
+But first, we need to setup a few things.

 ## Our new control-repo